Melbourne: Economy

 The Crown Casino and Entertainment Complex generates AU$2.7 billion in net revenue annually.

-It is the Australian base for a number of significant manufacturers including Boeing Australia, truck-makers Kenworth and Iveco, Cadbury as well as Alstom and Jayco, among others.
+Melbourne is the Australian base for several significant manufacturers, including Boeing Australia, truck-makers Kenworth and Iveco, Cadbury, Alstom, and Jayco.
 It is also home to a wide variety of other manufacturers, ranging from petrochemicals and pharmaceuticals to fashion garments, paper manufacturing and food processing.
-The south-eastern suburb of Scoresby is home to Nintendo's Australian headquarters.
-The city also has a research and development hub for Ford Australia, as well as a global design studio and technical centre for General Motors and Toyota Australia respectively.
+The southeastern suburb of Scoresby is home to Nintendo's Australian headquarters.
+The city also features a research and development hub for Ford Australia, as well as a global design studio and a technical centre for General Motors and Toyota Australia, respectively.

 CSL, one of the world's top five biotech companies, and Sigma Pharmaceuticals have their headquarters in Melbourne.
 The two are the largest listed Australian pharmaceutical companies.
-Melbourne has an important ICT industry, home to more than half of Australia's top 20 technology companies, and employs over 91,000 people (one third of Australia's ICT workforce), with a turnover of AU$34 billion and export revenues of AU$2.5 billion in 2018.
-In addition, tourism also plays an important role in Melbourne's economy, with 10.8 million domestic overnight tourists and 2.9 million international overnight tourists in 2018.
+Melbourne's ICT industry is home to more than half of Australia's top 20 technology companies and employs over 91,000 people (one third of Australia's ICT workforce), with a turnover of AU$34 billion and export revenues of AU$2.5 billion in 2018.
+Tourism plays an important role in Melbourne's economy, attracting 13.5 million domestic overnight tourists and 2.7 million international overnight tourists in the year ending March 2026.
 Melbourne has been attracting an increasing share of domestic and international conference markets.
-Construction began in February 2006 of an AU$1 billion 5000-seat international convention centre, Hilton Hotel and commercial precinct adjacent to the Melbourne Convention & Exhibition Centre to link development along the Yarra River with the Southbank precinct and multibillion-dollar Docklands redevelopment.
+Construction of an AU$1 billion, 5,000-seat international convention centre, Hilton Hotel and commercial precinct began in February 2006 adjacent to the Melbourne Convention & Exhibition Centre to link development along the Yarra River with the Southbank precinct and multibillion-dollar Docklands redevelopment.